 This provider has all of the popular device platforms covered, with offerings for Windows, macOS, iOS, Android, ChromeOS and Amazon Fire devices.
 Setup instructions are available for Linux devices.

 Router support is also available.
 No browser extensions to be found here.
-Up to 10 devices can connect to the service simultaneously on a single account.
+An unlimited number of devices can connect to the service simultaneously on a single account.